A Cannabis IPO From The Green Organic Dutchman

 Someone once said that the ability for people from different countries to take the piss out of each other, allows us to share the only thing we all truly have in common – a sense of humor – and it actually makes cultures more tolerant of one another.
 And as Austin Powers’s dad once quipped, “there are only two things I can’t stand in this world: people who are intolerant of other people’s cultures, and the Dutch.”

-If you want to buy some shares of TGOD, or any other Canadian marijuana stock for that matter, you’ll need to open an account with Interactive Brokers.
+If you want to buy some shares of TGOD, or any other Canadian marijuana stock for that matter, you’ll need to open an account with a brokerage firm that lets you trade stocks on foreign stock exchanges – like Zacks Trade does.